Planner Design

 Known Limitations

-adjustment_interval< time to scale, scaling decisions can pile up.
-The planner logs warnings but doesn’t queue. - Average-based interpolation: Throughput-based scaling uses average ISL/OSL, which may not represent bimodal or heavy-tailed distributions well.
+- Average-based prediction: Throughput-based scaling uses average ISL/OSL, which may not represent bimodal or heavy-tailed distributions well.

 - Single DGD scope: Each planner instance manages exactly one DGD.
 Multi-model/multi-DGD coordination is not supported.